Mohamed-Salah20/db-udp/README.md

 ### Technologies Used

 - **Java:** The application is implemented in Java, utilizing its DatagramSocket and DatagramPacket classes for UDP communication.
+- **Java Threads:** The application employs Java threads to enable concurrent execution of tasks.
+Threads are used for both the server and client components, allowing the server to handle multiple client connections concurrently and enabling clients to send and receive messages simultaneously.